allegro/allegro.tech/_posts/2015-10-05-there-is-more-to-logging-than-meets-the-eye.md

 Logging seems to be dead simple — you just spit out text messages that should be helpful when diagnosing application problems.
 This approach is wrong for at least two reasons:
 - One should think carefully what to log, when to log and what logging level to use for different messages so that logs don’t resemble a huge useless wall of text.
-Any anomalies or fatal errors should be easily visible
+Any anomalies or fatal errors should be easily visible.
-- Even if one has spent enough time on the complete logging approach, there are some technical bits you should know and keep them in mind
+- Even if one has spent enough time on the complete logging approach, there are some technical bits you should know and keep in mind.

 In this article I will show you that if you want to implement good logging into your application then you should have strong knowledge of logging API, spend some time considering what and when to log and last but not least: remember that